Banton Church: History

 Based on the historical accounts of the Augustinian Recollects, Banton was established in 1622 in the hill of Bacoco (now part of Brgy.
-Hambian) the earliest town established in the Province of Romblon.
+Hambian), the earliest town established in the Province of Romblon.
 In 1635, the spiritual administration of the newly established town was entrusted to the Secular Eclessiastics of the Diocese of Cebu as a town annexed to the curacy of Ajui in Panay.
 Fr.
 Francisco Rodriguez was assigned as coadjutor priest to Banton and other neighboring islands.

 Fr.
 Francisco Rodriguez encountered obstacles administering the inhabitants of Romblon because of the geography of islands, being far from each other, divided by a rough sea that is a passageway for strong typhoons.
-Because of the seas that are also exposed to frequent incursions and hostile attacks by the Moro pirates, the priest wrote a letter and asked the Prior Provincial Padre Don Jose dela Anunciacion to send a fighting priest that will replaced him.
+Because of the seas that are also exposed to frequent incursions and hostile attacks by the Moro pirates, the priest wrote a letter and asked the Prior Provincial Padre Don Jose dela Anunciacion to send a fighting priest to replace him.
 The request of Padre Rodriguez was granted by the decree of the Bishop of Cebu Don Padre de Arce on July 27, 1635, entrusting the evangelization of Romblon Archipelago to the care of the Order of Augustinian Recollects (OAR).
 Fr.
 Pedro de San Jose was the first Recollect missionary to step in the soil of Romblon.
-In the same year 1635, the OAR extended their missionary work to Banton.
+In the same year, 1635, the OAR extended their missionary work to Banton.
 The missionaries relocated the town from the hill of Bacoco to its present location (Poblacion).
 The Recollects said, "Although it's more spacious that its former location, it is still not large enough to accommodate all the number of houses and edifices required by its inhabitants…"